 The exhibit features artifacts, images, and rare documents highlighting the life and tumultuous career of Norman Baker and his phoney cancer hospital here in Eureka Springs, PLUS original art by Sean Fitzgibbon from his stunning new graphic novel “What Follows is True – Crescent Hotel."

 A self-guided tour through our museum illustrates the history of the healing springs and the founding of our city.
 Permanent and temporary exhibits depict the indigenous people who first discovered the springs, the hardships of pioneer life, the Victorian renaissance that transformed Eureka Springs into a world-renowned health resort, and the arts and counter-culture movement that shaped us into the “town where misfits fit."

-We are pleased to be showcasing local artist Nathina Robinson as our January 2023 gift shop Artist of the Month!
-Nathina creates beautiful, yet functional works of art using a myriad of different mediums, including her stunning tile coasters and jewelry made with colorful alcohol ink and resins.
-Her work will be on display and for sale in the gift shop all month long.
+We are pleased to be showcasing local artist Dave Phillips as our February 2023 gift shop Artist of the Month!
+Dave creates incredible photo-realistic illustrations in pencil.
+Examples of his work will be on display and for sale in the gift shop all month long.
 A portion of proceeds benefits the ES Historical Museum!